Originally published on July 12th, 2018. Updated February 16th, 2021.

 Let’s explain: Fewer words and fewer images — not less quality.
 Consumers (and search engines) still look for quality content, meaning it provides value.
-Spot-on images which highlight the text and content which informs, educates or entertains are the goals.
+Spot-on images that highlight the text and content which informs, educates, or entertains are the goals.
 Too much information overwhelms, and visitors bounce.

 Two strategies help you accomplish these objectives.

 Cut Your Text.
 The idea is to say more with fewer words.
 Every word counts.
 Every sentence adds value.
 If not, cut them.
 Ruthlessly editing eliminates words or sentences which do not contribute something new to your point.
 Try reducing your text by 10 percent.
 Are you still making your point?
 Try another 10 percent.

 Increase Your White Space.
 White space on a page encourages visitors to engage with your content.
 Resist the temptation to fill it.
 Cutting your text gets you started.
 Next, choose images with the greatest power to get your point across, and use them sparingly.